Lubbock County Court Records

 Felony Records (District Clerk)

-District court felony records can be searched through the Lubbock County Public Access portal or by contacting the District Clerk’s archives department at (806) 775-1322 or dcarchives@lubbockcounty.gov.
+Search district court felony records through the Lubbock County Public Access portal, or contact the District Clerk's archives department at (806) 775-1322 or dcarchives@lubbockcounty.gov.
 When searching for felony cases through the e-filing system, the case number format is DC-2023-CR-XXXX (using hyphens).
 For magistrate cases, the format is PFF-2023-MAG-XXXX.
-Questions about locating a case number can be directed to (806) 775-1577 or (806) 775-1578.
+If you need help locating a case number, call (806) 775-1577 or (806) 775-1578.

 Misdemeanor Records (County Clerk)

-1. Contact the office at (806) 775-1046 with the case number and case name to verify copy costs.
+- Call (806) 775-1046 with the case number and case name to confirm copy costs.

-4. Copies cost $1.00 per page plus $5.00 for certification if requested.
+- Copies cost $1.00 per page plus $5.00 for certification if needed.

 Criminal History Through the Texas DPS

-For broader criminal background information, the Texas Department of Public Safety offers two options:
+If you need broader criminal background information, the Texas Department of Public Safety offers two options:

-• Fingerprint-based search: Schedule an appointment through IdentoGO/FAST or call (888) 467-2080.
+- Fingerprint-based search: Schedule an appointment through IdentoGO/FAST or call (888) 467-2080.
 Fees are $10.00 for fingerprinting and $15.00 for processing.

-• Name-based conviction search: Use the DPS Criminal History Conviction Name Search tool online.
+- Name-based conviction search: Use the DPS Criminal History Conviction Name Search tool online.
 Results include convictions and deferred adjudications for Class B misdemeanors and above.

 Sheriff's Office Resources

-The Lubbock County Sheriff’s Office maintains an active jail search tool where users can look up current inmates by name, booking number, or Sheriff’s Office number.
+The Lubbock County Sheriff's Office maintains an active jail search tool where you can look up current inmates by name, booking number, or Sheriff's Office number.
 A downloadable jail roster is also available in PDF and Excel formats on the county website.

 Lubbock County Civil Court Records